OpenLens

 After Homebrew is installed, it's good practice to ensure it's up to date.
 In your Terminal, run: `brew update`.
 This fetches the latest package metadata, ensuring you get the most recent version of OpenLens.

-With Homebrew updated, install OpenLens by executing the command: `brew install --cask openlens`.
-Homebrew Cask handles the download and installation of macOS applications, placing OpenLens in your Applications folder.
+With Homebrew updated, you have two options: For the original OpenLens: `brew install --cask openlens` For the actively maintained FreeLens fork (recommended for latest updates): `brew install --cask freelens` Homebrew Cask handles the download and installation of macOS applications, placing the app in your Applications folder.

 Once the installation is complete, you can launch OpenLens from your Applications folder, Launchpad, or by using Spotlight Search (Command + Space and type 'OpenLens').
 The application will then guide you through connecting your first Kubernetes cluster using your `kubeconfig` file.